31 verified restrooms in Fairbanks

 Plan Your Perfect Fairbanks Day

 Never let restroom concerns limit your adventures.
-Our app shows you every public facility near any attraction, updated in real-time by our community of 12,000+ users.
+Our app shows you every public facility near any attraction, with accessibility info, hours and directions.

 Explore Fairbanks With Confidence

 Visit Fairbanks's top attractions knowing you'll always have access to clean, accessible restrooms nearby.
-Each destination features multiple verified facilities for your convenience and peace of mind.
+Each destination features verified facilities for your convenience and peace of mind.

 University of Alaska Museum of the North